 Coyotes are highly adaptable and resilient animals.
 The urbanization of green spaces and fragmentation of wild lands have forced coyotes to live in closer proximity to populated urban areas.
-We tend to think that coyotes don't belong here, and that they should live "somewhere else", but they, too, call greenspaces and wildlife corridors a part of their home range.
+We tend to think that coyotes don't belong here, and that they should live "somewhere else" but they, too, call greenspaces and wildlife corridors a part of their home range.
 They are our wild neighbours, and coexisting successfully is a very real option.

 Coyotes are wary of change and curious about human activity in their territory.
-Humans often mistake a curious coyote for an aggressive animal.
+Humans often misinterpret this natural behaviour as a coyote being "bold" or "aggressive".